The QuickFacts interface provided by the US Census Bureau is an easy way to visualize census data through interactive maps and charts.

 Your Home Search

 Your favorite home search app and the Multiple Listing Service are versatile enough for house hunting anywhere in the Greater Philadelphia area and beyond.
 Your favorite Real Estate Advisor, yours truly, is just as versatile.
-While my rote market knowledge is most pronounced in southeastern Montgomery County and northwest Philadelphia, I've been quite successful helping buyers and sellers whereever they have needed me.
+While my rote market knowledge is most pronounced in southeastern Montgomery County and northwest Philadelphia, I've been quite successful helping buyers and sellers wherever they have needed me.
 My ability to leverage and analyze market information coupled with a GIS and technology background allows me to provide the same level of service wherever my clients need me to take them.